 4. Badlands Loop State Scenic Byway, Cactus Flat to Wall

-The badlands contains some of the world’s most abundant fossil beds, providing evidence of ancient mammals such as the saber-toothed cat.
-That and its unique landscape with twisted canyons, striped rock walls, native grasslands, and spires gives me a real Jurassic Park feeling.
+The Badlands in South Dakota contain some of the world’s most abundant fossil beds, providing evidence of ancient mammals such as the saber-toothed cat.
+Its unique landscape with twisted canyons, striped rock walls, native grasslands, and spires gives you a real Jurassic Park feeling.

 5. New Mexico State Trail of the Ancients Scenic Byway, Chaco Canyon to Farmington